MooersLab/writingLogTemplate/README.md

 We have no trouble jumping between the manuscript and the writing log.
 We keep both under version control in the same project.
 However, we can see the case for storing the writing log separately in a local subdirectory and then editing it in a text editor while continuing to edit the main manuscript in Overleaf in the browser.
-In this approach, you may avoid commit conflicts by storing these two documents in different git repositories.
+In this approach, you may avoid committing conflicts by storing these two documents in different git repositories.